Potatoes are a popular type of vegetable and are among the most significant staple foods in the world.

-In one study, ten subjects with type 2 diabetes were given 50 grams of carbohydrate either from glucose or cooked potato.
+Along these lines, in one study, ten subjects with type 2 diabetes were given 50 grams of carbohydrates either from glucose or cooked potato.

 Following consumption, the postprandial blood glucose response of potatoes and pure glucose were very similar (glucose: 8.8 mmol/L; cooked potato 8.0 mmol/L) (15).

 But there can be significant variations in glycemic response

 Firstly, glycemic responses to the same food can vary from individual to individual (16).